 Privacy — Stores Substantial Amounts of User Data

-As for what you actually do using the software, TeamViewer says its connection is encrypted in such a way that the company itself cannot view the contents of any screen sharing, video calls, or file exchanges that you make.
+As for what you do using the software, TeamViewer says its connection is encrypted in such a way that the company itself cannot view the contents of any screen sharing, video calls, or file exchanges that you make.
 However, it gives users the ability to record activity logs and video sessions themselves, with these only viewable by the individual.

 Torrenting — Doesn’t Offer Torrent Support

-In addition, torrenting copyrighted content is illegal in many countries and punishable with massive fines or even jail time.
+Keep in mind that torrenting copyrighted content is illegal in many countries and punishable with massive fines or even jail time.
 If you’re going to torrent, you need a VPN that can disguise your IP address to ensure your ISP can’t track you down and issue you with an infringement notice.

-User Experience — Setup is Easy, But Doesn’t Allow Multiple Connections
+User Experience — Setup is Easy But Doesn’t Allow Multiple Connections

 Simultaneous Device Connections